famzah/AutoScreenCaptureFV/README.md

 Old image files are actually moved to "Recycle bin" by default, in order to be on the safe side -- if we have a bug, no files are lost.

-Auto Screen Capture FV has been tested on Windows 7.
+Auto Screen Capture FV has been tested on Windows 7, and Windows 10.

 # Download links